JuliaLang/www.julialang.org/jsoc/gsoc/wasm.md

 ## DOM Integration

-While julia now runs on the web platform, it is not yet a language that's suitable for first-class development of web applications.
+While Julia now runs on the web platform, it is not yet a language that's suitable for first-class development of web applications.
 One of the biggest missing features is integration with and abstraction over more complicated javascript objects and APIs, in particular the DOM.
 Inspiration may be drawn from similar projects in [Rust](https://github.com/koute/stdweb) or other languages.

 **Recommended Skills**: Experience with writing libraries in Julia, experience with JavaScript Web APIs.